ethmacc/casa0015-LondAR-app/README.md

 ## Credits / References
 - Sun and running man icons in the wireframe were sourced from the Noun Project (https://thenounproject.com/)
 - Adobe Firefly, an AI Diffuser image model was used to create the app icons used in the final prototype and demo video
+- Other apps which inspired this project include Pflotsh Sun and City Mapper